Sedalia, Missouri cold-core storms and tornado: May 20, 2010

 On Thursday, May 20, the upper trough responsible for the tornado event in Oklahoma on the 19th had moved eastward, with its axis and attendant upper low/cold midlevel temperatures moving into eastern Kansas.
 At the low levels, a surface low was in eastern Kansas, offset just to the southeast of the upper low.
 Clouds were clearing out ahead of the lows in western Missouri, and although the area was out of the main synoptic warm sector, upper 50s to low 60s dewpoints were still present.
 Thanks to the sunshine, surface-based CAPE (instability) had reached the 500 to 1000 range.
 This was a fairly classic setup for a cold-core tornado event as described by Jon Davies in his case studies.
 A quasi-warm front/occluded frontal boundary was in west-central Missouri, slowly moving northward.
 Along and north of this boundary, surface winds were considerably backed out of the east-southeast, with winds veered to the southwest down near Joplin and Springfield in southwestern Missouri.

-I made a rather impulsive decision to observe storms this event after seeing all of the factors coming together after noon.
+I made a rather impulsive decision to photograph storms this event after seeing all of the factors coming together after noon.
 After taking care of a few web design tasks for my day job, I left New Baden at about 2PM heading west.
 I had actually targeted the Sedalia area, planning on making my initial stop at the Highway 65/I-70 intersection north of Sedalia.
 About an hour prior to arriving at the 65 interchange, weak convection began firing to the southwest of Sedalia, headed northeastward.
 The I-70/65 interchange area would end up being right in the path of these cells.

 I initially stopped on a rural road just west of Highway 65 to watch the small cluster of storms approach while they were still about 40 miles to my southwest.
 As they intensified, I decided to move in closer as it was evident they were moving slow enough to keep up with easily.
 My first view of any feature was this flat base near La Monte, looking south.